intersystems-community/Reports-widgets-documentation/README.md

 **posts_lang** - formula to convert database post langs names displayed in report.
 **Total_Views** - summary which sum Delta group by Lang

+#### New Views
+_New Views shows how many views were for the specified month for all publications_

+Bar chart with New_Views_monthly in Show Values and Lang in Clustering.
+Lang formed by posts_lang - formula to convert database post langs names in displayed in report.
+Only the last 6 months are taken into Date using the Select Bottom N function.

+## List 10
+#### Total Views
+_Total Views shows how many views all posts had in total_

+Pie chart with Total_Views in Show Values.

+#### Total Views for last year
+_Total Views for last year shows how many total views all posts had in the last 12 months_

+Pie chart with Total_Views in Show Values.
+Filter: Date >= last year

+#### Table
+_The table shows how many views all posts had in total and how many views all posts had in the last 12 months._

+2 crosstabs with sum of Delta in summary, posts_lang in columns.
+For current month – no filter, for YTY Growth: Date >= last year